Registration & Tuition

 Grade Appeal Policy

-When a student believes they have been assigned an inaccurate or unfair grade for an in-course grade or final course grade, they must notify the faculty member within 10 business days or the student will forfeit any appeal, and the grade will not change.
+If a student believes they have been assigned an inaccurate or unfair grade for an in-course grade or final course grade, they must email the faculty member within 5 business days or the student will forfeit any appeal, and the grade will not change.

-Once the faculty member has received the request for a review, the faculty member and the student have 10 business days to reach an informal resolution.
-If the decision is made that changes the overall grade in the course, the faculty member will submit a grade change form.
+Once the faculty member has received the request for a review, the faculty member and the student have 5 business days to reach an informal resolution.
+If the decision is made to change the grade, the faculty member will be responsible for processing the change.

-If resolution is not reached, the student may proceed through the formal review procedure.
-To initiate the formal review procedure, the student must submit a written request within 10 business days using the grade appeal request form.
+If resolution is not reached, the student may proceed through the Formal Review of an In-Course Grade procedure.
+To initiate the formal review procedure, the student must submit a written request within 5 business days using the grade appeal request form.

 Grade-Point System in Curriculum Courses